Ethical Elephant Sanctuaries Chiang Mai | Thailand

-Asian Elephant Projects offers single day trips to ethical elephant sanctuary projects near Chiang Mai, in Northern Thailand.
-Visit one of our ethical elephant sanctuaries as part of a small group for an unforgettable, intimate adventure with rescued elephants in nature.
-Observe elephants living in beautiful natural habitats – foraging in the forest, interacting with each other, playing in the mud and swimming in the river – freed from the burden of elephant riding, performances, and other unnatural behavior.
-We support independent elephant projects that have adopted ethical practices for the well-being of elephants under their care and are providing a better life for these gentle giants through responsible elephant tourism.
+Discover the wonder of being with elephants in their natural habitat at ethical elephant sanctuary projects near Chiang Mai, Northern Thailand and around Asia, supported by Asian Elephant Projects.
+Join a small group for a day trip to one of our sanctuaries and see rescued elephants wandering in their jungle home—foraging on native plants, socializing, enjoying mud baths, swimming in rivers, freed from the burden of riding, performances, and other unnatural activities.
+We support independent elephant projects that have adopted ethical practices for the well-being of the elephants under their care, and provide a better life for these gentle giants through responsible elephant tourism.

-- Choose from a variety of ethical elephant tours suitable for all ages and fitness levels, from challenging mountain jungle hikes with the elephants and whitewater rafting to scenic forest walks at a relaxed pace, watching the elephants forage along the way.
+- Choose from a variety of ethical elephant tours suitable for all ages and fitness levels, including jungle hikes, whitewater rafting, and leisurely forest walks with the elephants.

-- Our Saddle Off projects provide a caring home for between 2 to 5 elephants and limit guests to 3-4 people per elephant.
+- Our Saddle Off Projects provide a caring home for between 2 to 6 elephants, with a limit of 4-5 guests per elephant.

 Majestic Elephant Project